Are you looking for the best signup form examples online that you can use for inspiration?

-Neil Patel is an online digital marketer who’s made a name for himself helping blogs grow.
-He uses an interesting sidebar signup form, as you can see below:
+Neil Patel is an online digital marketer who’s made a name for himself, helping blogs grow.
+You can see his exciting signup form example below:

 Rather than asking for contact information, he asks for the visitor’s website URL.
 This starts the signup process, and Neil can gather more data like name, email address, and more later on.

-Again, when a marketing guru like Neil Patel uses a strategy, you know it’s a winning one.
+Again, when a marketing guru like Neil Patel uses a strategy, you know it’s winning.